ABOUT MITCHELL INSTITUTE

 Dean of the Mitchell Institute

 Lt.
 Gen. David A. Deptula, USAF (Ret.), serves as the Dean of the Mitchell Institute.
-He also serves as an independent consultant; a senior scholar at the US Air Force Academy; a board member on a variety of public, private, and think-tank institutions; and a sought-after commentator around the world as a thought leader on defense, strategy, and ISR.
+He also serves as an independent consultant to leading aerospace companies; a guest at leading academic institutions around the world; a senior scholar at the US Air Force Academy; a board member on a variety of public, private, and think-tank institutions; and a sought-after commentator around the world as a thought leader on defense, strategy, and ISR.
 Transitioning from the Air Force in 2010 as the Air Force’s first Deputy Chief of Staff for ISR, he is a world-recognized pioneer in conceptualizing, planning, and executing national security operations from humanitarian relief to major combat operations.
 He has piloted more than 3,000 flying hours—400 in combat—and had multiple command assignments in the F-15.
 He was a distinguished Air Force ROTC graduate at the University of Virginia in 1974, remaining there to complete a master’s degree in systems engineering in 1976.

 About General Mitchell